Steak: Dining

 Down on the place d'Armes near Racouchot's, there was a restaurant ...the Pré Aux Clercs ... [that] made very good grilled rare steaks with watercress, which at that time were beginning to be in great vogue in the big cities among the younger generation ...les sportifs... but were dismissed with impatient disgust by older gourmands raised in the intricate traditions of fine sauces and culinary disguise.
 It was like the Chateaubriant at the other end of the town, also known mostly for its steak and watercress and french fries.
 M. F. K. Fisher, writing about dining in Dijon in 1929.

 Steak has become a popular dish in many places around the world, cooked in domestic and professional kitchens, and is often a primary ingredient in a menu.
 It is used in small amounts in an hors d'oeuvre, in an entrée dish or, more usually, in a larger amount as the main course.
-Steak is sometimes served at breakfast dish, especially for heavy manual laborers, such as farmers.
+Steak is sometimes served as a breakfast dish, especially for heavy manual laborers, such as farmers.
 In restaurants, the doneness is usually specified by the diner: "rare", "medium rare", "medium", "medium well", or "well done".
 Print appearances of this use of "rare" are found as early as around 1615.
 A steak knife is a specialized piece of cutlery to make cutting the steak easier; it is sharper than other knives and may have a serrated edge.